Milan-Jobanputra/Encrypt-a-password-in-Python/README.md

 Remember to store only the hashed password in your database, not the actual user password.

 When a user tries to log in, you hash the entered password using the same salt and compare it to the stored hashed password.

+Why We use bcrypt?

+bcrypt is a good choice because it incorporates a salt and is computationally expensive, making it resistant to brute force and rainbow table attacks.